-Like Solution #10, this solution supports encrypted DNS.
+Like Solution #10 and Solution #22, this solution supports encrypted DNS.

 With Edge Computing, Applications Servers can be distributed and be deployed at the edge of the cellular networks.
 In this scenario, the Edge Application Server that is topologically closest to the UE should be selected.
 The Edge Application server that is closest to the PSA in IP distance is the one closest to the UE.
 At Edge Relocation, there might be another Edge Application Server that is closets to the new PSA.